thegreenwebfoundation/lighthouse-plugin-greenhouse/README.md

 Greenhouse is a lighthouse plugin, means you need lighthouse installed before you can use this plugin.

-This readme assumes you have some familiarity with lighthouse, and know how to install it with npm or your prferred package manager:
+This readme assumes you have some familiarity with lighthouse, and know how to install it with npm or your preferred package manager:

 ```
 npm install lighthouse